 Platform Technologies – Overview

-REPROCELL offers a wide range of experimental techniques in isolated fresh tissues, including the ability to conduct comparative pharmacology studies to examine translation from preclinical species to humans.
+REPROCELL offers a wide range of in vitro and ex vivo experimental techniques in isolated fresh tissues, including the ability to conduct comparative pharmacology studies to examine translation from preclinical species to humans.

 The illustration below summarises our main techniques and the associated endpoints.

 Each of these areas provides valuable information on a range of endpoints:

 - Tissue baths – an essential method for pharmacologists that allows investigations of smooth muscle, cardiac muscle or skeletal muscle and nerve/muscle interactions.
 Isolated tissues are suspended within a fluid-filled, heated and gassed environmental chamber and measurements of force generation are recorded via sensitive force transducers.
 Typical endpoints measured included vasoconstriction, bronchodilatation, gastrointestinal motility or bladder activity.
 Suitable for a wide range of tissue types and sizes, from strips of muscle down to small airways or blood vessels of approximately 2 mm diameter.
 The technique continues to be a mainstay of in vitro pharmacology and has been part of many key discoveries; the Nobel prize winner Professor Robert Furchgott conducted experiments demonstrating endothelium-derived relaxing factor using such equipment.

 - Wire myographs — a miniaturised version of tissue baths, which allows investigations in tissues smaller than can be mounted in tissue baths.
 The small vessel myograph was originally developed by Professor Mike Mulvaney as a method to sensitively measure vasoactivity of resistance arteries; the technique can however also be used to investigate small airways (bronchi).
 The tissues are mounted horizontally within a environmental chamber and ultra-sensitive force transducers provide information on the contractile state of the tissues.